 WontfixThe issue is legitimate, but it does not need to be addressed at this time.No

-Adding an issue status works the same way for existing (open) issues as well as new issues.
+Adding an issue status works the same way for existing (Open) issues as well as New issues.
 In this example, the pull request workflow is used.

 After visiting the pull request page, hovering over an issue title reveals the issue status menu.